BBC Radio Ulster

 What is BBC Radio Ulster?

-How can I listen to BBC Radio Ulster?
+Can I listen to BBC Radio Ulster live online?